-- 16. Suspension from the School is only used in response to major or repeated breaches of the School Rules, and/or where the safety of the pupils and staff or the good name of the School might be compromised. - 17.
+- 22. Suspension from the School is only used in response to major or repeated breaches of the School Rules, and/or where the safety of the pupils and staff or the good name of the School might be compromised. - 23.
 If a pupil is in breach of such a rule, the Director of Pastoral Care (or another member of the Leadership Team) will investigate the incident and will make a recommendation to the Head.
 The Director of Pastoral Care will then telephone parents and arrange for parents or guardians to collect the pupil as soon as possible.
-The pupil meanwhile will be isolated from the pupil body and escorted from the premises.

-- 18. An exclusion may be for one to three days or longer.
-The Head will notify the Chairman of Governors as soon as possible if such an action is taken. - 19.
-Suspension may be delayed, if it suits the School to do so (for example in the event that a pupil's suspension would disrupt other pupils. - 20.
-Suspension may be inverted, in which case a pupil would be required to come into School to undertake community service work during the holidays or over a weekend. - 21.
-Suspension may, in exceptional circumstances, be 'internal', which is to say that the pupil may remain in School but will be removed from general circulation. - 22.
-For a permanent exclusion or expulsion, the Chairman of Governors must be contacted prior to the exclusion being made, and a full justification for a permanent exclusion must be made. - 23.
+- 24. A suspension may be for one to three days or longer.
+The Head will notify the Chair of Governors as soon as possible if such an action is taken. - 25.
+Suspension may be delayed, if it suits the School to do so (for example in the event that a pupil's suspension would disrupt other pupils). - 26.
+Suspension may be inverted, in which case a pupil would be required to come into School to undertake community service work during the holidays or over a weekend. - 27.
+Suspension may, in exceptional circumstances, be 'internal', which is to say that the pupil may remain in School but will be removed from general circulation. - 28.
+For a permanent exclusion or expulsion, the Chair of Governors must be contacted prior to the exclusion being made, and a full justification for a permanent exclusion must be made. - 29.
 In all cases, a written record of the facts must be made in case of an appeal against the decision.
-The Chairman of the Education and Pastoral Care Committee should also be informed.
+The Chair of the Education and Pastoral Care Committee should also be informed.